TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 14/Genesis 14.20.md

 ---

-and blessed be God Most High, who hath delivered thine enemies into thy hand.
-And he gave him a tenth of all.
+and blessed be God Most High, who has delivered your enemies into your hand."
+Abram gave him a tenth of all.